scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 actually playing and whatnot, so I came home and wasn't hungry enough for a full meal of soylent, so I just had another hot pocket.

+### Day 155

+Thanksgiving!
+No soylent today because I was cooking up a tasty meal instead.
+Tomorrow and the next day I might be eating leftovers, probably.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/